Thmyris/F4-is-kill/README.md

 # F4-is-kill

 F4 is literally the most useless key on the keyboard.
 It's only used for ALT+F4!
-So make that useless F4 a shortcut for one of the most powerful key combos on your computer ever, ALT+F4, and avoid awkward hand maneuvers while saving precious time!
+So make that useless F4 a shortcut for one of the most powerful key combos on your computer ever, ALT+F4, and avoid awkward hand manoeuvres while saving precious time!

 This autohotkey script will mimic an ALT+F4 key press when you press F4.
 This is a great ALT+F4 alternative if you don't have any other use for your F4 key.

-**Persistent Installation (Windows):**
+### **Persistent Installation (Windows):**

-* Just drag and drop the `.exe` file onto the `Startup Folder (allusers)` shortcut.
+* *For all user accounts:* Drag and drop the `.exe` file onto `Startup Folder (allusers)` shortcut and re-log to your user account.
 This will effect all user accounts.
-* Alternatively, you can go to `C:\Users\YOURUSERIDHERE\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup` and drop the `.exe` file in there.
+* *For current user account only:* Drag and drop the `.exe` file onto `Startup Folder (user)` shortcut and re-log to your user account.
 This will only effect your user account.

-**Persistent Installation (Linux - XFCE):**
+### **Persistent Installation (Linux - XFCE):**

 > I only use XFCE as my desktop environment, so here's how you can do this on XFCE: